-A lifelong fan of comedy and an inexhaustible source of joy and hilarity, Tom has had the opportunity to work with some of his heroes in that arena as well.
-He has created posters, logos and t-shirt designs for eccentric millionaire John Hodgman, as well as for Jesse Thorn's Maximum Fun media empire, and he has done a great deal of work for the Second City, including designing their 50th anniversary logo.
+A lifelong fan of comedy and music, and an inexhaustible source of joy and hilarity, Tom has had the opportunity to work with some of his heroes in those areas as well.
+He has created posters, logos and t-shirt designs for author John Hodgman, as well as for Jesse Thorn's Maximum Fun media empire, and he has done a great deal of work for the Second City, including designing their 50th anniversary logo.
+He has designed posters, t-shirts, and swag for Jeff Tweedy and Wilco, and continues to create the odd gig poster and record cover for his myriad of rocker friends.

 Finally, as if all of that weren’t enough, Tom is also an award-winning illustrator with a thick, luxurious head of hair.
 He has created illustrations for Disney Adventures Magazine, Jazz Times, New York Newsday, Chicago Parent, and Delaware Today Magazine, among many others.
 His poster art was also featured in The Art of Modern Rock from Chronicle Books.

-Despite all this incredible success, Tom is still waiting by the phone for you to reach out and hire him.
+Despite all this incredible success, Tom is still waiting for you to reach out and hire him.
 He's worth more than your money.